blazingcloud/sealant/README.md

-sealant is iOS Testing Glue
+Sealant is iOS Testing Glue
 =======

 Fixtures, Matchers and Helpers packaged into Cocoa Pod